open-telemetry/opentelemetry-specification/specification/metrics/api.md

     * `ExplicitBucketBoundaries` (`double[]`): The recommended set of bucket boundaries to use if aggregating to
       [explicit bucket Histogram metric data point](./data-model.md#histogram).
+  * All instruments:
+    * `Attributes` (a list of [attribute keys](../common/README.md#attribute)):
+      The recommended set of attribute keys to keep when recording a metric measurement.
+Attribute values whose corresponding keys do not appear in this list will be discarded.

 #### Synchronous and Asynchronous instruments